B2B Buyer Journey Glossary

 Technical Buyer

 Technical buyer evaluates solution capabilities, requirements, and implementation feasibility.
-Usually IT leaders or technical architects, they assess security, scalability, and technical fit within existing infrastructure.
-Technical buyers often have veto power even without budget authority in committee decisions, making their early engagement important.
+IT leaders and technical architects typically fill this role, assessing security, scalability, and fit within existing infrastructure before anyone signs anything.
+Technical buyers often hold veto power even without budget authority, making their early engagement one of the clearest predictors of whether a deal closes or stalls indefinitely.

 Related terms: